adzierzanowski/volcano/README.md

-# Modecom Volcano LAN party macOS "driver"
+# Modecom Volcano LAN party UNIX userland driver

 This is an attempt to modify keyboard state (colors, macros) using macOS because the only available drivers are made for Windows.